romina-rodriguez/cc3002-tarea2/README.md

 As previoustly mentioned, a card can be an instance of a Pokémon Card, and there also exists Enery Cards (6 types for both cards: electric, fighting, psychic, fire, water, grass).

-A Pokémon card's main purpose is to keep track of its health point and store the different energies that the trainer obtains from de the deck (by drawing Energy Cards) to unlock different attacks (each attack has an enery cost), that will behave differently depending on whether the Pokémon that recieves it is weak or resistant against said attack, as shown in the table below.
+A Pokémon card's main purpose is to keep track of its health points and store the different energies that the trainer obtains from de the deck (by drawing Energy Cards) to unlock different attacks (each attack has an enery cost), that will behave differently depending on whether the Pokémon that recieves it is weak or resistant against said attack, as shown in the table below.

 | Type          | Weakness              | Resistance  |
 | ------------- |:---------------------:| -----------:|